 “You’re bleeding,” Jimmy notes, licking the stream of blood and winking at Safety.

 “Tim’s blood is holy, consecrated by the Church.
 Better than the Eucharist,” Jimmy smirks.
 My descent from sainthood accelerates.

 It was time for a parking lot joint.
 Miller comes with us.

 “This is not the side of Hollywood I know,” he reflects from his Acapulco Gold high point of view.

 “Standards are very low on Santa Monica Blvd,” Tony replies.

 We all laugh.
 It is the story of my life.
 I have no interest in turning him gay.

 It’s after midnight.
 With only gay bars to turn to, we opt to climbing the Hollywood sign.
 After another joint, Miller relaxes atop the W. “Someone should change the lettering to “Hollyweed.”
-He’s a convert.
+He is a convert.

 I get to bed around 4 am, barely able to make it to work at Universal by 9.
-Landis is not in yet.
+Landis is not yet in.
 I place coffee and donut on his desk and man the phones.
 Miller shows up around 11, brushing past me, feeling entitled to disregard our budding friendship.

 “Where is he?”
 Miller asks, disappointed that he crashed an empty office.